sdjrice/msgobs/README.md

 #### Advanced
 * If you are an administrator and use the inbox without setting a course from the send message dialog, msgobs will search all enrolments for the specified user for teaching and observer results.
 This can be pretty slow.
+* You cannot send messages to, nor perform lookups for individuals to which the user would not normally have access.
+Using msgobs does not give greater access to individuals than they would normally have.

 ## Known Issues
 ### Gradebook